berthelemy/consulting.berthelemy.net/collections/_expertise/supplier-selection.md

 - Create requests for proposals that maximise the chance of finding the right supplier
 - Design solutions to ensure your people get the best value from your current and future technology

-## Previous projects
+## Our experience

 - Providing an initial long list for a new LMS to support an international animal health company's L&D modernisation programme
 - Providing a structured approach to selecting a new learning delivery platform for MIX Diversity's online training products
 - Providing support to an online training startup to select a marketing and delivery platform
-- Leading the procurement process to select an enterprise learning and talent management platform for a global company in the energy sector *
+- Leading the procurement process to select an enterprise learning and talent management platform for a global company in the energy sector

-[ * Done under the old business name: Wyver Solutions Ltd ]